Wireless

 The purpose of the wireless policy and related standards and guidelines is to assure students, faculty, and staff access to a reliable, robust, and integrated wireless network and to increase security of the campus wireless network to the extent possible.

 This document provides policies, standards, and guidelines for best practice as they relate to providing and using Iowa State University's wireless network.
-Specifically, the policy identifies user and service provider responsibilities, lists the industry wireless standards supported on campus, addresses frequency issues, stresses the importance of security, and provides guidelines and best practices to improve security.
+Specifically, the policy identifies user and service provider responsibilities, lists the industry wireless standards supported on campus, addresses frequency management, stresses the importance of security, and provides guidelines and best practices to improve security.

 Policy Statement